 Use restrooms.
 Please pay attention to where the restrooms are along the course, (there will be signs) and plan accordingly.
 We've had reports of residents being ... surprised by some P2P riders standing on the side of the road.
 This complicates our relations with our neighbors, so please plan ahead.

 A Note About E-Bikes.
 E-bikes are welcome at P2P.
 They are a great way to extend your climbing ability and range.
 However, we discourage you from just hopping on an e-bike for the first time the day of the ride and setting out.
 P2P requires more than strength and stamina.
 Bike handling skills are essential on the crowded, narrow, steep, pot-holed roads you will encounter on P2P.
 If you are not experienced at handling your bike you will endanger yourself and others.
-Please train on whatever bike you are going to ride before you undertake the P2P.
+Please train on whatever bike you are going to ride before you undertake this event.